AndyFree96/awesome-resources/README.md

 [ultimate-coding-resources](https://github.com/PizzaPokerGuy/ultimate-coding-resources): A collection of the best resources for programming, web development, computer science and more.

+[Teach Yourself Computer Science](https://teachyourselfcs.com/): If you’re a self-taught engineer or bootcamp grad, you owe it to yourself to learn computer science.
+Thankfully, you can give yourself a world-class CS education without investing years and a small fortune in a degree program 💸.

 ## 开源书籍

 [pydata-notebook](https://github.com/BrambleXu/pydata-notebook): 利用Python进行数据分析 第二版 (2017) 中文翻译笔记